debraysimon/tpxle-doc/docs/abeeway-trackers-reference-guide/AbeewayRefGuide_2.4/functioning/network-timeout-monitoring/readme.md

  This feature is supported by all Abeeway trackers.

- This feature monitors the LoRaWAN&trade; network and resets the device in case of trouble.
+ This feature monitors the LoRaWAN™ network and resets the device in case of trouble.
 The monitoring consists of two periods:

--   *network_timeout_check*: once this duration elapses the tracker prepends a Link Check Request in all LoRaWAN&trade; uplinks (to force the network to answer).
-The associated timer is  restarted each time a LoRaWAN&trade; downlink is received.
+-   *network_timeout_check*: once this duration elapses the tracker prepends a Link Check Request in all LoRaWAN™ uplinks (to force the network to answer).
+The associated timer is  restarted each time a LoRaWAN™ downlink is received.
 -   *network_timeout_reset*: this duration covers the link check request period.
 Once elapsed, the tracker resets.

 **Example**: